yim0823/ConverterDataFormatModule/README.md

 - Work with Python

 ## Installation & Requirements
-- This module works with Python>3.0.
+- This module works with **Python>3.0**.
 This script is a script that configures the environment for executing the module.
 The script installs python 3 if python is not installed or if a lower version is installed.
 Then, It installs necessary python packages.
 ```
 $ sh install_python3.sh
 ```
 - In order to improve the readability of code, the congifuration script and the service scripts were separated.

+## Compatibility
+The following platforms are currently tested:
+- Debian 9
+- Windows 10

+The following platforms are net tested but will probably work:
+- Ubuntu 14.04
+- Fedora 21

+> But, 'install_paython3.py' is suitable on Debian 9.
+It can implement to install Python according to the platform.

 ## General Guideliens
 - **How to run**